dusty-nv/jetson-inference/docs/detectnet-tao.md

 	$MODEL_INPUT
 ```

-These details (such as the input dimensions) are from the model card.
 After converting it, you can load it with detectnet/detectnet.py like so:

 ``` bash
 $ detectnet \